 Transformers are similar to cars in that if they sound broken, that’s a safe bet that it’s worth looking at.
 Sound as a performance indicator is more relevant to dry-type transformers, however, if your oil-filled transformer is one of the loudest noisemakers of your infrastructure, you should investigate its health and performance.

 Believe it or not, this simple cosmetic indicator could be a sign that your transformer is on its last leg.
 A transformer that is near failure and needs to be replaced will often run hot.
 A symptom of this is that it may warp the exterior paint, or cause it to start to flake.
 Now, if you have a 25-year-old transformer with a few paint chips, don’t be too alarmed, but if consistent paint damage is happening alongside other warning signs, it may be time to reach out for a replacement.

 Look at the color of the oil your transformer contains.
 If it is black or dark in color, that is a sign that it took a hit or surge.
 If your transformer underwent this level of strain, it’s a safe bet that it is simply limping along, and looking into a replacement might will you avoid total failure.

-Contact ELSCO for New Oil Filled Transformers
+Contact ELSCO for New Oil-Filled Transformers

 A transformer failure is no small ordeal.
 It can incur a massive amount of time and financial loss.
 That’s why it is always better to be proactive about the health of your transformer.
-If you are debating about replacing your transformer, call ELSCO transformers before it becomes an emergency situation.
-We can advise you on the amount of time your transformer might have left, and if you decide a replacement is the right move for you and your business, we can provide you with a top performing machine that will last for decades, so that worrying about your transformer health can be a thing of the past.
+If you are debating replacing your transformer, call ELSCO transformers before it becomes an emergency situation.
+We can advise you on the amount of time your transformer might have left, and if you decide a replacement is the right move for you and your business, we can provide you with a top-performing machine that will last for decades, so that worrying about your transformer health can be a thing of the past.
 Get in touch today.